deshartman/AgentPay/README.md

 npm install
 ```

-1. Using the Domain from the above Server deploy, update the VITE__FUNCTIONS_URL in "agent-pay-client/.env"
+1. Using the Domain from the above Server deploy, update the VITE_FUNCTIONS_URL in "agent-pay-client/.env"

-- For Dev mode update vue.config.js with the URL
-- For production update VITE__FUNCTIONS_URL in "agent-pay-client/.env"

-2. Create a new Pay connector and update VITE__PAYMENT_CONNECTOR in "agent-pay-client/.env".
+2. Create a new Pay connector and update VITE_PAYMENT_CONNECTOR in "agent-pay-client/.env".
 Default is a single connector, but can be multiple as comma separated list.

-3. Define the capture order and update VITE__CAPTURE_ORDER in "agent-pay-client/.env".
+3. Define the capture order and update VITE_CAPTURE_ORDER in "agent-pay-client/.env".
 Default is "payment-card-number,security-code,expiration-date"

-4. Define the currency and update VITE__CURRENCY in "agent-pay-client/.env".
+4. Define the currency and update VITE_CURRENCY in "agent-pay-client/.env".
 Default is "USD"

-5. Define the token type and update VITE__TOKEN_TYPE in "agent-pay-client/.env".
+5. Define the token type and update VITE_TOKEN_TYPE in "agent-pay-client/.env".
 Default is "reusable"

-6. Optionally add a Segment WriteKey and update VITE__SEGMENT_WRITEKEY in "agent-pay-client/.env".
+6. Optionally add a Segment WriteKey and update VITE_SEGMENT_WRITEKEY in "agent-pay-client/.env".

 ### OPTIONAL Segment Setup